AitazazGilani/DelishBites/README.md

 # DelishBites -CMPT481 Term Project

 DelishBites is an baking application designed to accommodate a users diverse dietary needs and preferences.
-Our meticulously crafted low/medium fidelity prototype has undergone several design iterations, which incorporate professional design characteristics to ensure a premium user experience.
-Developed using Figma and Material UI, DelishBites offers a streamlined and aesthetically pleasing interface.
-Its unique features, enables users to seamlessly follow recipes adhering to dietary restrictions, manage their pantry inventory, and share and like recipes with friends and family.
-Whether you are an experienced baker or just starting your journey, DelishBites is the app to elevate your baking game.
+Our low/medium fidelity prototype has undergone several design iterations, which incorporate professional design characteristics to ensure a premium user experience.
+Developed using Figma and Material UI, DelishBites enables users to seamlessly follow recipes adhering to dietary restrictions, manage their pantry inventory, and share and like recipes with friends and family.

 ## Figma Prototype